Origins and organisation

 Excellence, combined with affordability and transparency are at the core of our organisation.

 Our lawyers are based at two easily accessible offices in Delft and Naaldwijk.
-They are split between several specialist departments: Corporate; Real Estate; Government and Environment law; Insolvency, Finance and Securities, Employment; Criminal law; Private and Family law; and lastly the marketing groups Energy & Sustainability, and Welfare.
+They are split between several specialist departments: Corporate; Real Estate; Government and Environment law; Insolvency, Finance and Securities, Employment; Criminal law; Private and Family law; and lastly marketing groups like Energy & Sustainability, Welfare and Agriculture.laew

 On complex issues, colleagues from different departments within EBH Elshof work closely together.
 Where appropriate we also work alongside external partners such as notaries, accountants and tax advisers.